HugCls/HugCls/README.md

-2025-04-27: "Thinking is the hardest work there is.
-That is why so few people engage in it." - Robert Kiyosaki
+2025-04-28: "The season of failure is the best time for sowing the seeds of success. " - Paramahansa Yogananda